mcclure/emu-coop/Z3M3README.txt

 with the Zelda 3: A Link to the Past + Metroid 3: Super Metroid (henceforth referred to as Z3M3) co-op randomizer.

+Contact txcrnr#9668 on Discord if you run into any issues or have feedback on the co-op script.

 What it does:
--Syncs upgrades to health, equipment, and weaponry for both games -Syncs ammunition upgrades for Metroid (missiles, power bombs, etc) but NOT for Zelda (arrow and bomb expansions) -Automatically equips upgrades in Super Metroid (with the exception of certain beam upgrades) -***(1)Syncs defeat of Super Metroid bosses and all world events that change as part of this (wrecked ship power) -Syncs collection of crystals and pendants in Zelda
+-Syncs upgrades and expansions to maximum health, equipment, and weaponry for both games -Shares consumables (bombs, bottles, arrows) in Zelda -Automatically equips upgrades in Super Metroid (with the exception of certain beam upgrades) -Syncs defeat of Super Metroid bosses and all world events that change as part of this (wrecked ship power) -Syncs defeat of Zelda bosses and all world events that change as part of this (dungeon bosses, Aga1, Aga2) -Syncs collection of crystals and pendants in Zelda -Syncs roomstates (key/colored doors opened, opened chests)

 What it does NOT do:
--Does not sync defeat of Agahnim in Zelda
--***(2)Does not sync defeat of dungeon bosses (however, they do not need to be defeated by both players as the game only cares that the player has the crystal)
--Does not open chests or collect items on the other player's game (for example, both players can open the chest in Link's house and both recieve the item)
+-Current health is not shared in either game
--***(3)Boomerang/M.Boomerang and Flute/Shovel are not progressive, so you can acquire the Magic Boomerang before the normal one
--Mother Brain and Ganon are not synced, both players must still beat both game's end bosses -Keys, Compasses, and Maps for dungeons are not shared -Old Man rescue, Purple Chest, and Dwarf Rescue are not synced
+-Current ammo in Super Metroid is not shared -Boomerang/M.Boomerang and Flute/Shovel are not progressive, so you can acquire the Magic Boomerang before the normal one -Mother Brain and Ganon are not synced, both players must still beat both game's end bosses

 ***Known Issues and their fixes (or planned fixes):
-(1) -Sometimes, bosses in Super Metroid will resurrect when switching between games.
-	-To fix this, use one of the included debug scripts for killing bosses from anywhere on the map.
-Only use these in Super Metroid!
-(2) -Fighting a boss in Link to the Past that you already have the crystal for causes you to get trapped in the boss room once it is defeated.
-	-This only happens in certain boss rooms.
-For example, Eastern Palace you can just walk out to fix it.
-	-However, in the other boss rooms, menus are locked which prevents the player from leaving using save&quit or the Magic Mirror.
-	-This is because the game locks menus while the crystal falls from the ceiling, but since you already have it, no crystal falls but menus are still locked.
-	-Currently, the only fix is to have the emulator reset the game which places you back in Super Metroid.
-	-This should work fine as the game saves progress through the synchronization system but is not ideal for races.
-	-Another fix is in the works that should prevent the menu from ever becoming locked, allowing players to save and quit even when the player is trapped in a boss room.
-(3) -Boomerang/M.Boomerang are initially synced, but for some reason after acquiring both you may not be able to switch on one game while being able to switch on the other
-	-Flute and Shovel have same issue as above -Unfortunately, there is not currently a fix for this issue, but one is in the works
+-Due to the fact that opposite-game roomstates can only be synced after the game has finished changing, the item in Lower Norfair
+	transition room (normally where the Screw Attack is) will not be synced if the player uses this room to enter Super Metroid after having received the roomstate sync for this location for the first time while in Zelda.
+Due to this, the item in the room can be duplicated a single time.
+A fix to make this item always be a non-progressive item (I.E. not gloves or swords) is being tested.
+-Because active rooms work differently than saved roomstates, if a roomstate change is received while the player is in that room,
+	it will not sync until the room is reloaded.
+To prevent using this to duplicate items, if the player enters a room currently occupied by their partner, they will stop sending values to their partner, and any values received from their partner will be queued up until they leave the room.
+Additionally, a backup will be created upon entering the same room, and loaded upon leaving.
+Obtaining any keys will have them be removed immediately so that the player cannot use this feature to go through a key door in a room containing a key and have their partner take the key again, which would duplicate said key.
+-The code still has debug info instead of the ideal "partner received x item" messages; this is because this build, while near
+	completion, is still in a beta phase.
+If you run into any issues where the script crashes or items fail to sync in some way, please save the latest few messages in the Lua GUI to send the debug info to txcrnr#9668 on Discord.